paren-thesis/CMSA/README.md

 ### 1. Authentication
 - Access the login page at `login.php`
-- Use default credentials or your custom admin account
+- Admin account is automatically created on first visit
 - Secure session-based authentication with automatic logout
+- Password auto-reset if login fails

 ### 2. Dashboard
 - View system overview with key statistics